hannab8/Module_One_GitHub/README.md

 You have now completed your first assignment! 🤘

-Just as a reminder, please notify a team lead when you have completed this task.
-The next one will be made available to you.
+Just as a reminder, please notify a team lead when you have completed this task and provide your GitHub username.
+The next one will then be made available to you.

 ## References
 Here you will find some additional information to refer to whenever you need.
 If you have a suggestions on what should be added, please let a team lead know!